 In addition to the core courses required for graduation, the courses listed in the following programs of study are recommended for the successful completion of the identified degree program.
 Students should work with advisors to ensure transferability.
-The Kansas State Board of Education requires that pre-service teachers pass the Pre-Professional Skills Test (PPST) for licensure.
+The Kansas State Board of Education requires a test for licensure.
 It is recommended by transfer institutions that the test be taken upon completion of MATH-108 (College Algebra).
-The PPST test is offered at GCCC three times a year and is now available online.
-Students should go to www.ets.org/praxis for more information.

-ELEMENTARY EDUCATION
+EMENTARY EDUCATION